Cooking My Dreams

 It's very easy to make this Farro salad, but it requires some time if you want to grill all your veggies from scratch.
 If you want a shortcut, buy frozen grilled vegetables and reheat them quickly in a pan, this way you'll shorten the prep time and make this recipe much faster.

-Cut the bell peppers, zucchini, and eggplant in slices about ¼ inch thick (½ cm), then lightly brush them with olive oil and season with salt and pepper.
-Grill them, then transfer them to a plate to cool down.
+Step 1.
+Cut the bell peppers, zucchini, and eggplant into slices about ¼ inch thick (½ cm), then lightly brush them with olive oil and season with salt and pepper.

-Chop the grilled vegetables into smaller chunks.
+Step 3.
 In a large bowl, add the quartered cherry tomatoes and season them with olive oil, and salt.
-Add the cooked and drained Farro to the bowl, and the grilled vegetables.
-Season again to taste with olive oil and salt.
-Mix well with a spoon.
+Add the cooked and drained Farro to the bowl.

 I use a stovetop cast iron grill pan to grill my vegetables.
 You simply heat it up on the stove at high heat, then add the seasoned veggies and turn after a few minutes.
 A similar alternative is to use a barbecue or indoor grill.
 These options will give the best results in terms of flavor and appearance.